traefik/traefik/docs/content/providers/ecs.md

 ```

 Search for services in all clusters.
+If set to true the configured clusters will be ignored and the clusters will be discovered.
 If set to false the services will be discovered only in configured clusters.

 ### `exposedByDefault`